-Admission to the PAM PhD program is based on academic merit, research potential, and fit with the topical strengths of the public policy graduate field.
-The PAM Admissions Committee, comprised of a rotating set of three faculty members that span different disciplines and subfields, takes a holistic approach to graduate admissions – one that considers academic records and test scores as only one part of a broader application that includes letters of recommendation, writing samples, personal accomplishments, and prior research and professional experiences.
+Admission to the Public Policy PhD program is based on academic merit, research potential, and fit with the topical strengths of the public policy graduate field.
+The Public Policy Admissions Committee, comprised of a rotating set of three faculty members that span different disciplines and subfields, takes a holistic approach to graduate admissions – one that considers academic records and test scores as only one part of a broader application that includes letters of recommendation, writing samples, personal accomplishments, and prior research and professional experiences.
 It helps if you have a background in public policy or related social science disciplines such as economics, political science, and sociology as well as research methods.
 Students are only admitted to start in the Fall term. and applications are due by January 15th each year.
 We typically matriculate 5-6 students per cohort, allowing for a personalized and close-knit graduate experience.

 To apply, please visit the Graduate School’s application portal.